 - Brings out the playful child in you.

-- Playing a character, you try out personas you normally don’t express.
+- When playing a character, you try out new personas.
 Like anger or dominance.

 - You laugh A LOT!